 - If you are concerned that a child might be in immediate danger or at risk of significant harm you must act immediately.
-Do you need to take immediate action to secure the safety of the pupil? - Report your concerns directly to the Headteacher as soon as possible.
-(C. Brugger 01249 720 496) - If the Head teacher is not contactable, report to the most senior member of staff on site. - If your concerns are about the Headteacher report to the Chair of Academy Council directly.
-(Mr Anthony Slack AnthonySlack.cmalford@dbat.org.uk)
+Do you need to take immediate action to secure the safety of the pupil? - Report your concerns directly to one of the Headteachers (Shaun Carter and Sam Austin) as soon as possible. - If the Head teacher is not contactable, report to the most senior member of staff on site. - If your concerns are about the Headteacher report to the Chair of Academy Council directly (Mr Anthony Slack AnthonySlack.cmalford@dbat.org.uk).

-- Record your concerns using the school's 'Concern/Disclosure' form (see Appendix 5), as soon as possible. - Staff should NOT record allegations or concerns about adults working or volunteering with pupils on electronic pupil record systems (CPOMS). - Remember to record the full date and time, your name and role and keep your record as factual as possible. - If a concern/disclosure form is unavailable, handwritten notes can be made on a piece of paper.
+- Record your concerns using the school's Low Level Concerns/Allegations form (see Appendix 5), as soon as possible. - Staff should NOT record allegations or concerns about adults working or volunteering with pupils on electronic pupil record systems. - Remember to record the full date and time, your name and role and keep your record as factual as possible. - If a concern/disclosure form is unavailable, handwritten notes can be made on a piece of paper.
 (This must be retained, even if the notes are subsequently written up onto a form).

-- Record what action you are taking, for example record the name of the member of staff you have reported to. - The original concern form should be passed to the Chair of Academy Council, if the concern/allegation involves the Headteacher.
-Copies should not be retained by you. - If the person you have reported the concern to does not take your concern seriously, you must escalate your concern to the CEO (if you are part of a Trust/Federation).
+- Record what action you are taking, for example record the name of the member of staff you have reported to. - The original concern form should be passed to the Chair of Academy Council if the concern/allegation involves the Headteacher.
+Copies should not be retained by you. - If the person you have reported the concern to does not take your concern seriously, you must escalate your concern to the Trust DSL.
 Ultimately anyone can report a safeguarding concern about an adult working with children into the local authority, asking to speak to the Designated Officer For Allegations (DOFA).
-See Quick Reference Contact Guide on page 2.
+See Quick Reference Contact Guide on pages 5/6.

-The Chair of Academy Council must report the concern/allegation to the CEO immediately (where a concern / an allegation has been made about the Head of School)
+• The Chair of Academy Council must report the concern/allegation to the CEO immediately (where a concern / an allegation has been made about the Head of School)

-The Role of the Headteacher dealing with low level concerns or allegations involving adults who work/volunteer with children
+The Role of the Headteacher when dealing with low level concerns or allegations involving adults who work/volunteer with children